HubSpot vs. Yesware

 HubSpot is a customer platform combining CRM, marketing automation, sales engagement, and customer service in one system.
 Yesware is an email tracking and sales engagement tool that operates inside Gmail or Outlook.

-ZoomInfo is a GTM platform providing verified contact data, buyer intent signals, and AI-powered outreach, designed to power both HubSpot and standalone sales workflows with accurate prospect information.
+ZoomInfo is an all-in-one AI GTM Platform providing verified contact data, buyer intent signals, and GTM Context Graph intelligence.
+It is designed to power both HubSpot and standalone sales workflows with accurate prospect information and intelligence about who is actively in-market.

 Which platform is cheapest for a small sales team?